florian/florian.github.io/_posts/2017-09-03-bloom-filters.md

 Let's take a moment to reflect on this solution.
 Under the assumption that we choose the array size to be large enough and that some false positives are acceptable, we have a very fast way of testing for set membership.
 Conceptionally, this solution is also pretty simple.
-We can think of it like a HashSet that ignores the possibility of collisions.
-Because we only store a bit array, Bloom filters are also quite space efficient, especially when compared to methods that store the original values, like HashSets.
+We can think of it as a HashSet that ignores the possibility of collisions.
+Because we only store a bit array, Bloom filters are also quite space-efficient, especially when compared to methods that store the original values, like HashSets.

 ### Using multiple hash functions